DarthBenro008/app-brickie/README.md

 #### What can you do with AppBrickie?

-- Get your APK delivered to you on telegram with just a push of commit !
+- Get your APK delivered to you on telegram with just a push of commit!
-- Automated Android APK Builds
+- Automated Android APK Builds.
-- Unit Tests on Android Builds
+- Unit Tests on Android Builds.
-- Forget wires , patches and building pull requests manually!
+- Forget wires, patches and building pull requests manually!

 ## Installation

-**Step 1:** Add the following yaml file as build.yml in .github/workflows folder of your app repository
+**Step 1:** Add the following yaml file as build.yml in .github/workflows folder of your app repository.

 #### **For Native Android Builds (Java/Kotlin) :**